SAP-samples/teched2022-DT261/README.md

 ## Overview

 The Consumer Industries Cloud offers a modular cloud suite.
 Data Ingestion for Industry Cloud (DI) provides the integration into the modular suite.
-DI promotes the sharing of data between applications and ensures a seemless integration with S/4HANA.
+DI promotes the sharing of data between applications and ensures a seemless integration with SAP S/4HANA.
 In our session we will configure this integration for master data from S/4HANA to the industry cloud.

-We will use the examples of Order Delivery Schedule (ODS) and Intelligent Returns Management (IRM), two offerings of the modular suite.
-ODS is in charge of defining possible delivery windows for suppliers based on configuration and S/4HANA master data.
+We will use the examples of SAP Order and Delivery Schedule (ODS) and SAP Intelligent Returns Management (IRM), two offerings of the modular suite.
+ODS is in charge of defining possible delivery windows for suppliers based on configuration and SAP S/4HANA master data.
 IRM streemlines the returns process for a retailer by guiding consumers through the handling of an item and an AI based disposition engine in the warehouse to handle the goods.

-Data will flow from S/4HANA to Data Ingestion and be distributed to the applications.
+Data will flow from SAP S/4HANA to Data Ingestion and be distributed to the applications.

 ## Requirements